Skip to content

 The theme, Touch, calls for a multi-sensory exploration of spaces, harnessing genuine curiosity as part of our experience, and discovering emotion in surfaces.

-“When the world is technical and remote, we want to have things around us that feel like something.
-The need to touch and feel is, on the one hand, something eternally human, and on the other hand, a counterforce to an increasingly digitalised society.
+“The need to touch and feel is something eternally human and on the other hand, a counterforce to an increasingly digitalised society.
 When things evoke sensations, they are not just transient or disposable.
-Touching is also a harbinger of curiosity.
+To touch is also a precursor of curiosity.
 Fostering curiosity makes us imaginative and suitably adventurous”, says the creative lead at Habitare, Päivi Helander.

 The theme calls for discovering emotion in surfaces